 It has been observed that traffic volumes during the Covid pandemic are lower than would typically be expected.
 In order to estimate typical 2020 traffic volumes, a Covid factor was applied to the observed volumes.
 This factor was determined by comparing the observed volumes on Highway 17 and on Beacon Avenue to previous historical counts, including counts conducted in September 2019.
 It was determined that the volumes on Highway 17 were 15% lower than expected, while traffic volumes on Beacon Avenue were only 1.5% lower than expected.
 The volume reduction on Beacon Avenue was assumed to be representative of the reduction on the remaining roads in the study area.
-As a result, a Covid factor of 15% was applied to the observed volumes on Highway 17 and a Covid factor of 2% was applied to the remaining volumes within the study area.
+As a result, a Covid factor of 15% was applied to the observed volumes within the study area.